-However, as with any clinical guideline, recommendations may not be appropriate for use in all circumstances.
+As with any clinical guideline, recommendations may not be appropriate for use in all circumstances.
 It is recognised that a limitation of a guideline is that it simplifies clinical decision making and is not a substitute for clinical judgement.
-It is the HCP's responsibility to ensure that recommendations are appropriate to the circumstances of the individual patient, in consultation with the patient, the detainee in these circumstances, and/or any guardian or carer.
-Decisions to adopt any particular recommendation must be made by HCPs in the light of:
+It is the HCP's responsibility to ensure that recommendations are appropriate to the circumstances of the individual detainee and made in consultation with the patient and/or any guardian or carer.

+Decision to use any particular recommendation must be made by HCPs in the light of:

+- the patient's circumstances, safety, dignity, privacy, wishes and human rights

 - available resources

+- local services

-- local services, policies and protocols
+- protocols and policies

-- the patient's circumstances, safety, dignity, privacy, wishes and human rights

 - the age of the patient

 - available personnel

 - the risk to personnel including the practitioner

 - clinical experience of the practitioner

-- knowledge of more recent research findings.
+- their understanding of the available evidence base.

-The assessment of risk should be as full as possible in circumstances where information may be limited and time of the essence.
+The assessment of risk should be as full as possible and documented in circumstances where information may be limited and time of the essence.